 This draft includes preliminary "Comments" that, in final form, will be published with the act.
 In addition, this draft includes "Reporter's Notes."
 These notes are intended to help guide our discussions, but generally will not be part of the final act.
 I anticipate that all or most of the current "Reporter's Notes" will be removed before the act goes to the Conference for its First Reading in Summer 2016.

-This draft uses brackets in some sections.
+Reading in Summer 2010.
+This dueft was a breakets in some sections.
+At this stage, the most of the breaketed This draft uses brackets in some sections.
 At this stage, the most of the bracketed materials are not intended to be part of the final act.
 The brackets are intended to show alternative language, and the committee will decide which language to use.
-Some final drafts of uniform acts do utilize brackets to provide legislators with options for handling particular issues, but usually it is best when drafting uniform acts to not use brackets or to keep their use to a minimum.
+Some final drafts of uniform acts do utilize brackets to provide legislators with options for handling particular issues but usually it is best when drafting uniform acts to not use brackets or to keep their use to a minimum. • Email: Jeff Atkinson747@gmail.com